min2ha/ukwa-site/content/target/67057/index.en.md

   "subject": "Brexit"
 }

-# Sun, The: The bewildering battle of the Brexit backstop is a fight that can’t end well for the UK

 Argues that the government's failure to prepare for our not reaching a deal with the EU has left the UK in a dangerously weak negotiating position.